pulumi/docs/content/docs/get-started/aws/modify-program.md

 {{% /choosable %}}

-Notice how we provide the bucket we created earlier as an input to our new `BucketObject`.
+Notice how you provide the bucket you created earlier as an input to your new `BucketObject`.
 This is so Pulumi knows what S3 Bucket the object should live in.
 You can learn more about Inputs and Outputs [here](/docs/intro/concepts/programming-model/#outputs).

-Next, we'll deploy the changes.
+Next, you'll deploy the changes.

 {{< get-started-stepper >}}